ricmclaughlin/ricmclaughlin.github.com/_posts/2022-12-08-aws-kinesis.md

 There are three components to the [Kinesis](https://aws.amazon.com/kinesis/) products:

-- [Firehose](https://aws.amazon.com/kinesis/firehose/) - a data loader which can batch, compress, and encrypt the data into S3, Redshift, ElasticSearch, [Splunk](https://www.splunk.com/) or Kinesis Analytics
+- [Firehose](https://aws.amazon.com/kinesis/firehose/) - a data loader which can batch, compress, and encrypt the data into S3, Redshift, ElasticSearch, [Splunk](https://www.splunk.com/), or Kinesis Analytics

-- [Analytics](https://aws.amazon.com/kinesis/analytics/) - the ability to analyze a stream using SQL in an interactive tool including a SQL editor and templates
+- [Analytics](https://aws.amazon.com/kinesis/analytics/) - the ability to analyze a stream using SQL in an interactive tool including an editor and templates

-- [Streams](https://aws.amazon.com/kinesis/streams/) - ingestion at low latency;
+- [Streams](https://aws.amazon.com/kinesis/streams/) - ingestion at low latency

 As a complete side note, Kinesis is the best marketed service in the AWS.

 # Streams
 Multiple producers and consumers possible; data is immutable once ingested; more shares equals more throughput.
 Data is durable, with data being written to three AZ.
-Data is ummutable persisted for 24 hours by default and up to ~~7~~ 365 days and can be replayed and reprocessed.
+Data is ummutable persisted for 24 hours by default and up to 365 days; stored data can be replayed through Kinesis and then reprocessed.

-Two capacity modes: On-Demand (no capacity planning required), Provisioned (had to manage shards)
+Two capacity modes: On-Demand (no capacity planning required), Provisioned (have to manage shards)

 ## Kinesis Components
 There are tons of connectors, libraries, and tools [available](https://aws.amazon.com/kinesis/streams/developer-resources/).

 ### Data Producers

-In addition to third party libraries (Spark, Log4J, Appenders, Flume, Kafka connect, etc) and AWS "Managed" sources (CloudWatch Logs, AWS IoT, Kinesis Data Analytics there are three data producers that can add records to a stream:
+In addition to third party libraries (Spark, Log4J, Appenders, Flume, Kafka connect) and AWS managed sources (CloudWatch Logs, AWS IoT, Kinesis Data Analytics) there are three client data producers that can add records to a stream:

 #### Kinesis Streams API (SDK)
 Using the `PutRecord` or `PutRecords` calls; `PutRecords` is batched therefore higher throughput